rjmurph2241/baseboard-heating-thermostat/README.md

 ### Enclosure
 The enclosure was designed in Alibre Atom 3D.
 I've included the original file as well as the .stl and .step if anyone wants to modify them.

-## Putting it all Together
+## Putting It All Together
 ![](/images/inside-case.jpg)

 ## Thermostat Operation
 The thermostat will work even when disconnected from Home Assistant/ ESPHome.
-To change the temperature, you short press the rotary encoder and you can adjust the temperature set-point in 0.1^o increments.
+To change the temperature, you short press the rotary encoder and you can adjust the temperature set-point in 0.1<sup>o</sup> increments.
 Another short press sets the new set-point.
 To toggle the thermostat on or off, simply long press the rotary encoder.